Total number of coronavirus cases in Gulf Arab states surpasses 200,000: Reuters tally

 The Haj and Umrah pilgrimages, which attract millions from around the world, remain suspended.

-In neighbouring United Arab Emirates, business and trade hub Dubai on Wednesday removed restrictions on movement and business operations between 6:00 a.m. and 11:00 p.m.
+In United Arab Emirates, business and trade hub Dubai removed restrictions on movement and business operations between 6:00 a.m. and 11:00 p.m.
 It allowed cinemas, gyms and some entertainment attractions to reopen after permitting malls and dine-in restaurants to do so last month.
+Workplace attendance in Dubai is now permitted at 50%.

-The UAE’s oil-rich capital Abu Dhabi has so far maintained a nationwide curfew from 8:00 p.m. to 6:00 a.m., but has also allowed malls and dine-in restaurants to operate with limited capacity.
+The UAE’s capital Abu Dhabi has so far maintained a nationwide curfew from 8:00 p.m. to 6:00 a.m., but has also allowed malls and dine-in restaurants to operate with limited capacity.

+The UAE government would allow minimum 30% of workplace attendance in all federal ministries, authorities and institutions, starting from May 31, state news agency WAM reported late on Wednesday.

-It was not yet clear whether other Gulf states that recently tightened restrictions would follow suit.
+It was not yet clear whether other Gulf states that tightened restrictions would follow suit.
 Qatar, which has the second highest infection count, halted all commercial activities from May 19 to May 30.
 Kuwait imposed a 24-hour curfew on May 10 but said it would return to a partial one at the end of May.

-Reporting by Lisa Barrington; Additional reporting Omar Fahmy in Cairo, Editing by Franklin Paul and Grant McCool
+Reporting by Lisa Barrington; Additional reporting Omar Fahmy and Nayera Abdallah in Cairo, Editing by Franklin Paul and Grant McCool